nickoneill/PermissionScope/README.md

 The permissions view will automatically show if there are permissions to approve and will take no action if permissions are already granted.
 It will automatically hide when all permissions have been approved.

 If you're attempting to block access to a screen in your app without permissions (like, say, the broadcast screen in Periscope), you should watch for the cancel closure and take an appropriate action for your app.

-A permission can either have `.Required` or .`Optional` demands.
-Required permissions (such as access to contacts for a contact picker) are evaluated when you call `show` and, if all required demands are met, the dialog isn't shown!

-A permission with the `.Optional` demand will not cause the dialog to show alone.
-Users who have accepted all the required permissions but not all optional permissions can tap out to continue without allowing the optional permissions.

 ### customizability